 Spend time every week improving your ASO and you will meaningfully impact your app’s ranking and overall success.

 We decided to devote our whole advertising budget for the launch of Diggy’s Adventure to Facebook.
 First, we have our own in-house team for managing Facebook ads.
-Second, we have great experience with Facebook ads comparing to other Ad networks.
+Second, we have a great experience with Facebook ads comparing to other Ad networks.
 Also, with over 600 million gamers on Facebook and Instagram, you can grow faster by marketing to a global audience thanks to various options of targeting.

 We started with interest targeting, but we also looked at our existing customer base and identified the customers who were most valuable in terms of activity and in-app payments.
 Then we used Lookalike Audiences for international markets to find more people like them in the areas where we wanted to introduce the game.